swisstackle/USGovBlockchainVoting/README.md

 11. Gather feedback and make necessary adjustments
 12. Gradually scale up implementation

-## 5. Security Considerations

-- Implement robust encryption for all data transmissions
-- Ensure the security of the RariMe app and local data storage
-- Regularly update the zero-knowledge circuits to address potential vulnerabilities
-- Conduct ongoing security audits of the entire system
-- Verify the integrity of blockchain-deployed LLMs using Giza ZKML

-## 6. Challenges and Considerations
+## 5. Challenges and Considerations

-- Ensuring digital inclusion and accessibility for all citizens
+- Ensuring digital inclusion and accessibility for all citizens.
+Possibly through Starlink.
 - Balancing efficiency of AI screening with need for human oversight
-- Protecting against potential manipulation or abuse of the system
 - Educating citizens on how to use the system effectively
 - Handling complex legal and constitutional interpretations
 - Complying with various electoral laws and regulations across jurisdictions
 - Balancing transparency with voter privacy
-- Managing the computational resources required for blockchain-based LLMs

 ## 7. Conclusion